bright/new-www/_posts/2018-02-06-what-are-code-reviews-for.md

 image: /images/people-office-group-team.jpg
 ---

-It is often said that Code Reviews are by far the most effective way to identify bugs in the software.
+It is often said that Code Reviews are by far the most effective way to identify bugs in software.
 However, it is easy to notice that the "code review" term is a bit overloaded and it might mean different things to different people.
-At Bright Inventions we are still learning how to take the most out of this practice (like everyone in our industry, right?) and we have already went through few stages of our approach to code review.
+At Bright Inventions we are still learning how to take the most out of this practice (like everyone in our industry, right?) and we have already gone through few stages of our approach to code review.
 Let me share a few thoughts about it.

 ## Is Code Review about semicolons?

-The simplest association one may have with Code Review is that it is all about the consistent code style – to ensure the code is formatted well, all spaces are replaced with tabs or all tabs are replaced with spaces, there are semicolons everywhere or there is no semicolons anywhere etc. While this is the simplest kind of thing that reviewers might look at, these things are too easy to waste our time on it and it should be handled by automated tools like shared IDE formatting settings ([easy in JetBrains IDEs](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html)) or static code analyzers like [ESLint](https://eslint.org/) or [TSLint](https://palantir.github.io/tslint/) plugged into our Continuous Integration environment.
+The simplest association one may have with Code Review is that it is all about the consistent code style – to ensure the code is formatted well, all spaces are replaced with tabs or all tabs are replaced with spaces, there are semicolons everywhere or there are no semicolons anywhere, etc. While this is the simplest kind of thing that reviewers might look at, these things are too easy to waste our time on it and it should be handled by automated tools like shared IDE formatting settings ([available for example in JetBrains IDEs](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html)) or static code analyzers like [ESLint](https://eslint.org/) or [TSLint](https://palantir.github.io/tslint/) plugged into our Continuous Integration environment.

 There are obviously cases that automated tools are unable to identify so we should look for these within Code Reviews, but having unified and consistent code style is definitely not the only way we can benefit from doing Code Reviews.
 We should definitely look deeper.